-Clustering is the generic term for methods that group similar objects into classes.
+Clustering is the generic term for methods Introduction that group similar objects into classes.
 In our case, the objects are spikes that consist of 1, 2 or 4 waveform traces of typically 20 to 40 data points each.
 The number of objects to cluster will often be large; clustering tens of thousands of spikes is not at all uncommon, so the algorithms used must be fast enough to manage large data sets in a reasonable time.
 Spikes also form a temporal sequence and we have to take into account that the clustering properties may change with time.
 The picture shows an example of four clusters and a background group.

-If you have n data values that define each object, it is possible to cluster your data in n dimensions.
+If you have n data values that define each object, you can cluster in n dimensions.
 However, if n is greater than 3 it is very difficult to visualise the clusters.
 For spikes, n is typically 30 or more, so we need ways to extract 2 or 3 independent measurements from our data that maximise the differences we care about between the classes and minimise the differences due to noise in the data.
-There are two methods you can use in Spike2 to do this: Principal component analysis and feature measurements.
+Spike2 provides four methods: Principal component analysis, feature measurements, template correlation and template errors.

-Extracting clustering values

-Principal Component Analysis (PCA) is a mathematical procedure that automatically extracts the features from your data that contribute the most to the differences between the waveforms that make up your spikes.
+Extracting clustering values Principal Component Analysis (PCA) is a mathematical procedure that automatically extracts the features from your data that contribute the most to the differences between the waveforms that make up your spikes.
 This is usually the method to try first as it is less susceptible to noise than feature measurements.

 Feature measurements are user-defined values extracted from each spike, such as amplitudes, latencies, areas and slopes.
 Each trace is parameterized based on positions of peaks and zero-crossings.
-You then choose 2 or three measurements to cluster the data; these measurements should be chosen to emphasise the differences between the spike classes.
+You then choose two or three measurements that emphasise the differences between the spike classes to cluster the data.